The missing (A, D, r) diagram: Introduction

 \section{Introduction}

 Let $n\in \N^*$.
 In the whole article, we will denote by $\mathcal K_n$ the set of all convex bodies (i.e. compact convex sets with non-empty interior) in $\R^n$.

-In convex geometry, the search for optimal inequalities between the six standard geometrical quantities which are the surface $A$ (or volume $V$), the perimeter $P$, the diameter $D$, the radius $r$, the circumradius $R$ and the (minimal) width\footnote{In other words, the smallest distance between any two different parallel supporting hyperplanes of a convex body.} $w$ of any convex body, is a very old activity that dates back to the work of W. Blaschke (\cite{Blaschke1}, \cite{Blaschke2}) and has been extensively studied by L. Santal\'o in \cite{Santalo}.
-For a list of such inequalities known in 2000, we refer to the classical review paper \cite{awyong}.
+In convex geometry, the search for optimal inequalities between the six standard geometrical quantities which are the surface $A$ (or volume $V$), the perimeter $P$, the diameter $D$, the inradius $r$, the circumradius $R$ and the (minimal) width\footnote{In other words, the smallest distance between any two different parallel supporting hyperplanes of a convex body.} $w$ of any convex body, is a very old activity that dates back to the work of W. Blaschke (\cite{Blaschke1}, \cite{Blaschke2}) and has been extensively studied by L. Santal\'o in \cite{Santalo}.
+For a list of such inequalities known in 2000, we refer to the classical review paper \cite{awyong}.The general idea is to consider three of the aforementioned quantities $(q_1,q_2,q_3)$ and to determine a complete system of inequalities relating them, in other words a system of inequalities describing the set